Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 In a Goldilocks economy, consideration should be given to:

 Evaluating higher-risk bonds.
-We believe credit-sensitive securities may offer outperformance potential, particularly high-yield bonds and bank loans, which historically have benefited during economic expansions.
+We believe credit-sensitive securities may offer outperformance potential, particularly high-yield bonds and bank loans, which have historically benefited during economic expansions.

 Equities and Real Assets